Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 }
 ```

 If the current runtime, like an old browser, does not support ES6 syntax, the above code cannot work.
-SystemJS can transpile the module definition to a call of library API, System.register:
+One solution is to transpile the above module definition to a call of SystemJS library API, `System.register`:

 ```js
 // Define SystemJS module.